codyrancher/extension-studio/README.md

 # extension-studio

 A Rancher extension for writing Rancher extensions.
-It adds a Studio to the Extensions page: describe what you want, and an assistant writes it, runs it against the Rancher you are already logged into, and shows you the result before anything is installed.
+Allow you to create, edit and host on the rancher instance it's hosted on.

+## Installing
 Install it from this repository's Helm repo - add `https://codyrancher.github.io/extension-studio` under **Apps -> Repositories**, then install **Extension Studio** from **Extensions**.